Tom Hutchins, DVM – Owner/Partner

-Before joining NTVH as Office Manager, Dianna had 12 years of prior office management experience working in the equine industry.
-She loves what she does and says the opportunity to work with these Doctors and this staff has been great.
-She and her husband have been married for 36 years and have lived in Peaster for 15 years.
+Before joining NTVH as Office Manager, Dianna had 12 years of prior what she does and says the opportunity to work with these Doctors and this staff has been great.
+She and her husband have been married for 42 years and have lived in Peaster for 21 years.

-They are blessed with 3 amazing children and their spouses, and her favorite part … 7 awesome grandsons!!
-Dianna enjoys cooking, fishing, sports and spending time with family and her boys.
+They are blessed with 3 amazing children and their spouses, and her favorite part … 7 awesome grandsons and a beautiful granddaughter!!
+Dianna enjoys cooking, fishing, sports, and spending time with family and her grandchildren.

 Katelyn Belvin – Licensed Veterinary Technician

 Katelyn grew up in Southwest Louisiana and has always had a passion for animals.
 After graduating high school, she moved to Waco, TX to attend McLennan Community College and receive her Associates Degree in Veterinary Technology.
 After graduating, Katelyn became a full-time RVT for the 6666 Ranch in Guthrie, TX.
 In order to further her career, God led Katelyn to Weatherford to begin working for Dr. Craig Sweatt at Mobile Veterinary Services in August, 2013.

 She feels blessed to have transitioned into the new team at North Texas Veterinary Hospital.
 When not at work, she enjoys spending time with family, friends and outdoors with her two ‘dog-children’.